Male cosmetics: Gender balance in the cosmetics industry

 Although most cosmetics consumers are women, the majority of executives within cosmetics companies are men.
 Many large beauty companies have few female representatives on their boards or senior management teams.
 For instance, the leadership team of the cosmetics giant Revlon, as well as the leadership team of Bath and Body Works and the luxury goods group LVMH (with brands such as Makeup For Ever, Fresh and Benefit Cosmetics), consist mainly of males.
 In comparison, the board of Estée Lauder is almost balanced, but the number of women in administrative positions throughout the company is relatively small.
 Overall, women account for 34% of the board of directors of personal care companies and 24% of all executive positions.
 While this ratio may be more equitable than other industries, it is not yet reflective of the cosmetics market or society at large.

 Male cosmetics bloggers and celebrities

 The number of male beauty bloggers on YouTube is also growing.
 Makeup male bloggers will evaluate cosmetics and provide makeup tutorials and advertise products.
 The most famous male beauty bloggers in the United States are Patrick Starr and James Charles.
+French influencer Bach Buquen also rose to popularity in 2024 for his videos featuring him putting on makeup in public.

 One of the most prominent male cosmetic celebrities is a Chinese streamer named Li Jiaqi.
 Jiaqi tests lipsticks and analyses the colour and texture of each lipstick for a large audience.
 On November 11, 2018, Li Jiaqi sold lipsticks live, selling 15,000 units in five minutes.